CONSTITUTION AND BYLAWS

 Section 1.
 Members

-The Board of Directors shall consist of five members who must also be members of the Sacramento Home Winemakers, Inc. They shall be the current President and the immediate last four Presidents.
+The Board of Directors shall consist of five members who must also be members of the Sacramento Home Winemakers, Inc. They shall be the current President and the immediate last four Presidents, as well as the Club Historian (ex-officio).
 Their term of office shall be coincident with the installation of officers each year.
 The Chair of the Board of Directors shall be the one who was first elected President.
 In the event that all five directorships are not filled, the Board of Directors shall appoint a member to serve until the normal expiration of that term.

 Section 2.
 Duties